Get

 Formal Recognition of Black and White Tuxedo Munchkin Cats

 Unfortunately, the Munchkin cat is not recognized by the Cat Fanciers Association or the American Cat Fanciers Association.
 This is due to their breeding, as it’s a genetic mutation that gives them their characteristic short legs.
-However, The International Cat Association (TICA) did recognize the Munchkin cat, including their tuxedo coloring, in 2003.
+However, the International Cat Association (TICA) recognized the Munchkin cat, including its tuxedo coloring, in 2003.

 Black and white Munchkin kitten on the floor